FoxyOfJungle/Post-ProcessingFX-Docs/docs/pages/installation.md

 ![YYZ](/../images/Installation_1.png)

-A new window will open, now just do it:
+A new window will open, now just do this:

 ![YYZ](/../images/Installation_3.png)